zperez0/powerPlant/README.md

 *  _Git_

 ## Description
   This application was created to learn functional programming.
 A user can choose to water, feed, or give light to a plant.
-This app is not completed and still needs the following:
+This app is not completed.

+#### WIP:
     * _fix environment_
-    * _finish building out index.js(jQuery) _
+    * _finish building out index.js(jQuery)_
-    * _complete html/css (add additonal buttons, styling, etc)_
+    * _complete html/css (add additional buttons, styling, etc)_

 ## Setup/Installation Requirements
 *  _Go to [GitHub](https://github.com/zperez0/powerPlant.git)_
 *  _Clone git repository to local machine_
-* _Navigate to root folder and open directory in your terminal_
+* _Navigate to the root folder and open the directory in your terminal_
 ```
 code .
 ```

- **_Build Enviroment and open project in browser:_**
+ **_Build Environment and open project in browser:_**

 *  _Navigate to root folder_